LeticiaIG/place_newoffice_pymongo/README.md

 - 10 Executives
 - 1 CEO/President

-As a data engineer you have asked all the employees to show their preferences on where to place the new office.
+Where to place the new office.
 Your goal is to place the **new company offices** in the best place for the company to grow.
 You have to found a place that more or less covers all the following requirements.
 Note that **it's impossible to cover all requirements**, so you have to prioritize at your glance.